PieroMarraffaBluhub/o2r/README.md

 It is a fork of [project of same name](https://github.com/MackeyStingray/o2r) to support bleak for use on Windows and maybe Mac in addition to Linux.
 Kudos to the original author for figuring out all the BLE stuff and writing an awesome program.

+In this fork we implement a ui for the o2ring application and the possibility to export a csv file for the session.

+In windows you'll have to run the .bat file.
+Unfortunately in MacOs you'll have to run the script by terminal.
+So run the .sh file to setup the pc and run the o2ring_ui_real.py manually.
+Connection is automatically managed and export the csv file when disconnected.

 The thread (and post) on apneaboard that discusses some stuff relating to o2ring and o2r: [http://www.apneaboard.com/forums/Thread-Added-a-new-pulse-oximeter-importer?pid=388834#pid388834](http://www.apneaboard.com/forums/Thread-Added-a-new-pulse-oximeter-importer?pid=388834#pid388834).

 The license is unchanged (GPLv3 License).